 At the beginning of spring, Isabelle Duchesneau, Executive Director of Le Monastère des Augustines, offers a reflexion on the theme of renewal!

 Every month, an object from the heritage bequest by the Augustinian community is selected by the museum storage facility and archives center teams.
-In the spotlight this month, a cup form 18th century.
+Featured this month: Indigenous boxes.